ginaguzzo/2021_gut_eukaryotes_in_IBD/README.md

-# 2021_gut_eukaryotes_in_IBD
+# Analysis of microbial eukaryotes in IBD gut microbiomes

 ## Overview
-This repository includes the code and output for detecting eukaryotes in gut microbiomes of individuals with inflammatory bowel disease (IBD) and individuals without IBD.
+This repository includes the code and output for detecting eukaryotes in gut microbiomes of individuals with (and without) inflammatory bowel disease (IBD).

 The analysis is split into two sub-analyses of three shotgun metagenomic datasets and their respective metadata: